KxSystems/docs/docs/kb/ssl.md

 The minimum for a TLS-enabled server is to provide a certificate and its associated key, both in PEM format.

-To locate these files, q will use the default path as reported by the `openssl version -d` command as a base, e.g.
+To locate these files, q uses the default path as reported by the `openssl version -d` command as a base, e.g.

 ```bash
 $ openssl version -d